livegnik/2way-poc-design/02-architecture/managers/08-app-manager.md

 The following behaviors are explicitly allowed:

-* Local registration of applications by administrative authority.
+* Local registration of applications by administrative authority, consistent with the declaration rules in `01-protocol/01-identifiers-and-namespaces.md`.
-* Backend extension services performing application scoped queries through managers.
+* Backend extension services performing application scoped queries through managers while respecting the authorization boundaries in `01-protocol/06-access-control-model.md`.
-* Applications participating in multiple sync domains when defined elsewhere.
+* Applications participating in multiple sync domains when defined elsewhere, provided the sync semantics in `01-protocol/07-sync-and-consistency.md` are followed.
-* Application identities being referenced in ACL rules.
+* Application identities being referenced in ACL rules, honoring the identity guarantees in `01-protocol/05-keys-and-identity.md` and the ACL semantics in `01-protocol/06-access-control-model.md`.

 ## 14. Explicitly forbidden behaviors

 The following behaviors are explicitly forbidden:

-* Dynamic application registration through sync.
+* Dynamic application registration through sync, which would violate `01-protocol/07-sync-and-consistency.md` and the declaration rules in `01-protocol/01-identifiers-and-namespaces.md`.
-* Remote creation, modification, or deletion of applications.
+* Remote creation, modification, or deletion of applications, because application authority stays local per `01-protocol/01-identifiers-and-namespaces.md`.
-* Reuse of app_id values.
+* Reuse of `app_id` values, forbidden by `01-protocol/01-identifiers-and-namespaces.md`.
-* Cross application access without ACL approval.
+* Cross application access without ACL approval, which breaks the isolation requirements in `01-protocol/06-access-control-model.md`.
-* Application controlled mutation of the registry.
+* Application controlled mutation of the registry, which would bypass the guarantees in `01-protocol/01-identifiers-and-namespaces.md`.
-* Backend extension services accessing raw storage, keys, or network.
+* Backend extension services accessing raw storage, keys, or network directly, which would circumvent the trust boundaries enforced by `01-protocol/06-access-control-model.md` and `01-protocol/05-keys-and-identity.md`.

 Any implementation permitting these behaviors is non compliant.